userthx1138/intune-for-apple-devices/docs/Intune-for-Apple-Devices_240820.md

 Under Manage click **Devices**

-If the device you assigned from ABM is not listed click **Sync**, wait a minute and click Refresh
+If the device you assigned from ABM is not listed click Sync, wait a minute and click Refresh

 Check the box next to the device(s) in the list that you wish to apply an ADE profile then click **Assign Profile**